-The Department of Ecology’s 2012 Stormwater Management Manual for Western Washington as amended in 2014 (SMMWW) has been adopted by reference by the Monroe City Council.
-The City is required by Federal Law to maintain an operating permit, which is generally referred to as the National Pollutant Discharge Elimination System (NPDES) Permit.
-The SMMWW and the NPDES provide the required foundation for most of the City's stormwater management program activities.
+The Department of Ecology’s Stormwater Management Manual for Western Washington has been adopted for reference by the Monroe City Council.
+The City is required by Federal Law to maintain an operating permit, which is generally referred to as the National Pollutant Discharge Elimination System permit.
+Collectively these documents provide the required foundation for the majority of the City's stormwater management program activities.

 The National Pollutant Discharge Elimination System permit requires the City to post select documents for public review and comment.
 Below, you will find links to the City's annual stormwater system report, the stormwater management program plan, and the quality assurance project plan.